-Heart Attack Delhi, Texas
+Heart Attack Delhi

-Generally, the following are the most common warning signs of a heart attack:
+Generally, the following are the most typical signs and symptoms of a heart attack:

-- Compressing or Pulling in the Chest Area
+- Compressing or Pulling in the Chest

 - Burning Feeling in the Chest

-- Discomfort in the neck, jaw, shoulder, arm, or back
+- Pain in the neck, jaw, shoulder, arm, or back

 What Causes a Heart Attack?